 Checking Your Application Status

 To check on the status of your application, log into the online application network.
 If accepted, congratulations, you now must Accept or Decline our offer of admission in the online application system.
 This step must be done in order to matriculate and enroll in classes through the Student Information System (SIS).
-If you have been denied but still wish to gain admission to our university, feel free to create a whole new application for a later term.
+If you have been denied but still wish to gain admission to our university, feel free to create a whole new application for a later term using a different email address.
 We suggest reaching out to the department in this case to determine what may make your application stronger.

 Admission is only for the term specified in the letter of admission from the School of Graduate Studies.
 If you are unable to enroll for that semester, you can ask to defer for up to two academic semesters.
 Your department may accept or reject your request, and the terms of readmission may differ from the original offer.
 If a delay of more than two semesters is requested, your file must be reviewed and reevaluated by the department.
 If more than two years pass since acceptance, you must reapply.
 Because non-enrolled applicant files are kept for a maximum of two years, all documentation must be resubmitted.